To understand the current state of an environment and monitor problems impacting end-users, OutSystems allows you to:

 Displays the status of the services running on each front-end, the status of asynchronous tasks, such as processes, e-mails and timers and the status of the SMS gateway.

 It provides an overview of the status of your environment.

-Clicking on 'End-user Feedback (ECT)' link directs you to the console where you can manage feedback from your business users.
+Clicking on 'App Feedback' link directs you to the console where you can manage feedback from your business users.
 It allows you to streamline the feedback gathering process and defect tracking.

 Learn more about enable user feedback on applications.